Login Widget

 Protecting drinking water at its source is an important part of the process to treat and deliver high quality water.
 We have developed Source Water Protection Plans to identify and reduce potential risks to drinking water supplies.
 We update these plans regularly and want YOUR input.

 Each West Virginia American Water water system has a unique Source Water Protection Plan.
 These plans are the cornerstone of an overarching statewide program to protect drinking water supplies.
 Each plan is updated every three years and staggered by region.
-In 2023, our Weston Water System will be the focus.

 Save the date for YOUR water system’s public meeting or review the plan and submit comments anytime on our website.
 Below is the West Virginia American Water Source Water Protection Plan update schedule by water system.